IshanKhuttan/HumberNavigator/index.md

 # Week12-Nov18
-This week I have finally redesigned my PCB after so many problems as the.
-And i have sent it to prototype lab to get it done.
+This week I have to redesign my PCB because the PCB in week9 was faulty.
+The fault was that I used wrong arduino in fritzing, now I have used the right one for my fritzing.
+After getting the correct arduino I made the PCB design again and sent it to prototype lab to get it done.
 My sensor, arduino and the programmer is gonna be on one side of the pcb and the display is on the other side.
 ![pcb](https://user-images.githubusercontent.com/43187006/48806878-ca473700-ece9-11e8-9200-cdf7247a5e66.jpg)
 And here are the connections that i have used in my circuit.